-Experience.
-Mayo Clinic doctors have extensive experience and expertise in diagnosing and treating people who have all types of arrhythmia.
+- Experience.
+Mayo Clinic doctors have extensive experience and expertise in diagnosing and treating people with all types of arrhythmia.
+Mayo doctors evaluate and treat more than 35,900 people with arrhythmia each year.

-Team approach.
-Mayo Clinic doctors trained in evaluating and treating heart conditions (cardiologists), heart rhythm conditions (electrophysiologists), heart surgery (cardiovascular surgeons) and other specialties work closely to evaluate and treat people who have arrhythmia and other heart conditions.
+- Collaboration.
+Mayo Clinic doctors trained in heart and blood vessel conditions (cardiologists), heart rhythm conditions (electrophysiologists), heart and blood vessel surgery (cardiovascular surgeons), and other areas collaborate as a multidisciplinary team to provide the most appropriate care for people with arrhythmia and other heart conditions.

-Research.
-Mayo Clinic doctors actively conduct research in arrhythmia and conduct clinical trials.
+- Research.
+Mayo Clinic doctors actively conduct research in genetics, causes, diagnostic tests and treatments for arrhythmia and conduct clinical trials.

 Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for heart and heart surgery by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for heart and heart surgery.